 Engineered has a wider range of applications as it can be nailed; floated over sound-rated foam or glued to wood or concrete.
 Most are warranted over in-floor heating systems as well.

 We carry a wide range of products with 2-6 ml wear layers and an overall thickness of 1/2″ up to 3/4″.
-Surface finishes available in wire brushed; smooth; oiled; lacquered; oxide and a wide range of color choices.
+Surface finishes are available in wire brushed; smooth; oiled; lacquered; oxide and a wide range of color choices.
 We also carry specialty products in wide and long plank.

 What is Engineered Hardwood Flooring?